 “When was it written?”
 Dr. Clement asked.

-“Yes, alchemy is the precursor to chemistry.
-It’s an ancient discipline that involved a blend of the supernatural and scientific elements of nature.
-Kolov’s was also an expert in the occult realm of consciousness and sentiency.”
+“Alchemy was the precursor to chemistry.
+It’s an ancient discipline that was a blend of supernatural and scientific elements of nature.
+Kolov was also an expert in the occult realm of consciousness and sentience.”

 “Yes.
-That chapter that will interest you most,” Marcia said.
-“It’s about how sometimes we think things do not have consciousness when actually they do.”
+That chapter will interest you most,” Marcia said.
+“It’s about how, sometimes, we think things do not have consciousness when actually they do.”

 “Kelly, can I ask you something?”
 Dr. Clement asked.